-Building a wine rack into an existing kitchen cabinet is an elegant and stylish way to customize your kitchen and show off your wine collection.
+Building a wine rack into an existing kitchen cabinet is an elegant and stylish way to customize your kitchen and show off your perfectly aged wine collection.
 While there are many free plans for free-standing, wall-mounted and modular wine racks available online, if you want to create a built-in wine rack in your kitchen cabinets, you're mostly on your own.
 These step-by-step instructions show you how to create your own custom built-in wine rack.

 Remove the cabinet door, shelves and shelf brackets from the cabinet.